mgenware/qing-keyed-array/README.md

   // Whether the internal array is immutable. readonly immutable: boolean;

-  // Fires when array has changed in immutable mode.
+  // Fires when the internal array changes in immutable mode.
-  onArrayChanged: (changed: number) => void;
+  onArrayChanged: (sender: this, e: ArrayChangedEvent<K>) => void;

   // Gets the number of elements in this container. get count(): number;